-Beyond the sliding glass door lies an airy central room, bookended by the twin Gothic windows.
+Beyond the sliding glass door lies an airy central room, bookended by twin Gothic windows by Marvin Windows.
 The tall, vaulted ceiling soars overhead and is punctuated by a series of exposed rafter ties.
 Deep-hued reclaimed lumber lines the walls.

-The bronze cherub between the armchairs was a gift from Laurel's mother.
-Laurel also added the vintage glass chandelier, candle holder in the corner, and hand-embroidered vintage fabric hangings on the walls and windows (she personally carried these silk tapestries and stoles back from France).
+Laurel also added the vintage glass chandelier, candle holders. and hand-embroidered vintage fabric hangings on the walls and windows (she personally carried these silk tapestries back from France).

 Our crew crafted the built-in minibar with a custom slab countertop.
 Laurel contributed the antique French pottery and figurines from her personal collection, and Christina brought in the vintage Smeg fridge.
 All the candles in the treehouse are flameless.

-Off the right side of the central room is an expansive full bathroom, replete with a custom sink counter, vintage French buffet and wall tapestry, toilet, and custom acrylic bathtub (it only weighs 80 pounds!).
-The bathroom will also include a shower - it was pending installation when Pete took these photos.
-The crew painted the wainscoting red and applied "Richlite" - a durable, but light, material made from paper- to the floor.
+Off the right side of the central room is a spacious full bathroom with a tiled shower, sink, vintage French buffet and wall tapestry, toilet, and custom acrylic bathtub (it only weighs 80 pounds!).
+The crew painted the wainscoting red and applied "Richlite"—a durable, but light, material made from paper—to the floor.

 Laurel sourced the reclaimed stained glass windows on either side of the tub from a church in Chicago.
 The cheery yellow of the tub was pulled from the colors in the stained glass.

 Back across the central space is the cozy bedroom.
 Windows line the walls, framing sweeping views of the river below.
 Soft lighting comes from antique candle sconces.